Melvin-Viana/restaurantFinder/README.md

 - It may vary depending on what system your running on, for running this app on your local machine
 - MongoDB URI Docs - https://docs.mongodb.com/manual/reference/connection-string/
 -  Example for URI: 'mongodb://localhost:27017/restaurantFinder'

-### REACT_APP_URL
-- This is URL for the client
-- The current setup is for 'http://localhost:3000' on a local machine
-- For on a production environment fill it with URL the app is hosted on

 ### JWT_SECRET
 - A secret password for accessing your JWT token